All Episodes

 We are under a bad regime, and we have to take back our country.

-So we have the Tea Party backing conservative candidates, and I like the Tea Party, and I'm also a conservative.
+So we have the Tea Party backing conservative candidates, and I like the Tea Party, and I'm also a Conservative.

-But I can't understand why the Tea Party backing some candidates what don't have real chances in November when a fact you have against this candidate uh also true conservative.
+But I can't understand why the Tea Party backing some candidates what don't have real chances in November when a fact you have against this candidate also true conservative.

-Let's let's take uh let's talk about Kentucky.
+Let's take about Kentucky.

 Trey Grayson is a loyal, solid conservative.

-But the Tea Party went to back Rand Paul, and he's a little controversial.
+But the Tea Party went to back Rand Paul, and he is a little controversial, so the Democrats have to play it.

-And the same as in Nevada.
+And the same is in Nevada.

-Danny Du Kenya was a loyal conservative.
+Danita Kenya was a loyal conservative.

-And maybe that's now in Alaska too.
+And maybe that's now in Alaska, too.

-Lisa McCowski against against uh Joan Wheeler.
+Lisa Murkowski against Joan Wheeler.

-So why why does that backing this candidate?
+So why don't they backing this candidate?

-What's bat with Trey Gas and Trey Gason will win with a landslide.
+Trey Grayson will win with a landslide.

-Um here here's what I think about this.
+Here's what I think about this.

-I think that the uh nobody's perfect.
+I think that the nobody's perfect.

 Nobody makes every decision correctly.

-But I think there's an overriding thing here that is guiding the Tea Party, and that is it is axiomatic and automatic they're fed up with Democrats and the left.
+But I think there's an overriding thing here that is guiding the Tea Party, and that is it is axiomatic and automatic they're fed up with Democrats and the left, but they're also fed up with the same old, same old from the Republican Party.

 They are not Republicans.

-They are conservatives and they have very specific objectives.
+They are conservatives, and they have very specific objectives.

 Smaller government, lower taxes, property rights, liberty, freedom, so forth and so on.